kurator-org/bdq_issue_to_csv/README.md

 usage: java -jar issueconverter-1.0.1-SNAPSHOT-jar-with-dependencies.jar -f <arg>   JSON file to convert

-    java -jar issueconverter-1.0.1-SNAPSHOT-jar-with-dependencies.jar -f issuelist.json
+    java -jar issueconverter-1.0.1-SNAPSHOT-jar-with-dependencies.jar -f supplementalissuelist.json

-The resulting output.csv (produced from issuelist.json) is the file which is checked in to tdwg/bdq as https://github.com/tdwg/bdq/blob/master/tg2/core/TG2_tests.csv
+The output.csv (produced from issuelist.json) is the file which is checked in to tdwg/bdq as https://github.com/tdwg/bdq/blob/master/tg2/supplementary/TG2_supplementary_tests.csv.

+The output.csv (produced from issuelist.json from the CORE tests) was the file which is checked in to tdwg/bdq as https://github.com/tdwg/bdq/blob/master/tg2/core/TG2_tests.csv, which is now the master source for the tests and should not be overwritten by this utility.

 Java class anotations are shown on the console as issueconverter is running, if desired, you can capture these java annotations for each test to a file: